ManikantachariC/Sree-Organic-Farming-E-Commerce/README.md

 Enhance Consumer Access: Makes organic produce more accessible to a broader audience, promoting healthier eating habits.

 This project not only supports local farmers but also contributes to the broader goal of environmental conservation and public health by advocating for organic produce consumption.

+Conclusion :
+    The Sree Organic Farm E-Commerce Website is an online platform connecting organic farmers directly with consumers, promoting sustainable agriculture.
+It features user-friendly navigation, secure payments, and real-time order tracking.
+Built with HTML, CSS, JavaScript, PHP, and MySQL, it ensures a seamless shopping experience.